libp2p/observer-toolkit/README.md

 ### Local deployment

 Run `npm run start:catalogue` to run a dev build of the `catalogue` package, containing a UI for browsing built-in React widgets and connecting these to a data source.

-When the UI is loaded, three types of data source are available:
+When the UI is loaded, three types of data sources are available:

 #### Sample data